 Evaluate the Information

-Since a researcher cannot determine when the county official recorded the death date, the reliability of the 11 April date is questionable.
+Since a researcher cannot determine when the county official recorded the death date, the 11 April date's reliability is questionable.

 The names of Martha’s parents could be Charles Gordon and Susan if the death record is accurate.

-In reviewing the family research, the names Charles Gordon and Jane Fickle have passed down on Family Group Sheets.
+In reviewing the family research, Charles Gordon and Jane Fickle's names have been passed down on Family Group Sheets.
 The record in which Martha appears with these potential parents is in the 1850 Census, which suggests but doesn’t explicitly state that her parents are Charles and Jane Gordon.

 The informant providing the parental names for the death register is not identified.
-A researcher can not conclusively determine whether Charles Gordon and Susan Gordon are the parents of Martha Gordon who married Samuel Brown.
+A researcher can not conclusively determine whether Charles Gordon and Susan Gordon are Martha Gordon's parents, who married Samuel Brown.

 ↪️ Are you new to genealogy?
 Grab your copy of this FREE Beginner Guide: